LexVar/remote-backup-scripts/README.md

 Passphrases for encrypted backups are fetched from kwallet manager which needs to be unlocked.

-Both scripts log the result to their log files, and email through a configured ssmtp mailhub, to the user's email, when a backup finishes with errors.

 ## Configuration

 The anacron directory `.anacron` can be moved to the user's home directory.
 The anacrontab file lists the backup jobs, how often they should be executed and at what times.